-Besides historic sightseeing, the city provides lots of shopping.
-Local artisans offer a wide variety of delicately crafted goods.
-You can also spend the afternoon drinking local wine in any of the old-time taverns lining the cobblestone streets.
+Besides the typical historic sightseeing, Granada provides plenty of opportunities for shopping and indulging in the region’s best foods & drinks.
+Local artisans here offer a wide variety of delicately crafted goods.
+You can also spend the afternoon drinking local wine and sampling mouth-watering tapas in any of the old-time taverns lining the historic centre’s cobblestone streets.

 Don’t know where to begin?
-Start planning a memorable vacation with this complete one-day Granada itinerary…
+Start planning a memorable Andalusian vacation with this complete one-day Granada itinerary…

 Table of Contents